Meromorphic function

 This is where the concept reveals its true elegance.
 We can consider the following simplified definition:

-A function is meromorphic if and only if it is a holomorphic map from the Riemann sphere to itself:
+A function on a domain DC is meromorphic if it is a holomorphic map

 The Fundamental Theorem of Meromorphic Functions